What to do before a flood:

 After the floods in June 2007, City of Newcastle undertook flood studies and made the FRMP to minimise future flooding.
 The plan recommended $44M of flood management actions, including the substantial widening of the Ironbark Creek channel through the commercial area, and upgrading the Minmi Road bridge to improve the passage of flood water.

 The total cost to implement the FRMP was prohibitive and would not easily attract funding.
 An Implementation Study was then needed to investigate more cost-effective options.
-These cost-effective solutions included the removal of the Tyrrell and Boscawen Street road bridges, and replacing those with pedestrian bridges. and the modification of the Nelson Street road bridge.
+These cost-effective solutions included the removal of the Tyrrell and Boscawen Street road bridges, replacing the road bridges with pedestrian bridges, and the modification of the Nelson Street road bridge.
 After much review, these recommendations were considered too disruptive to traffic and commercial businesses of the town, and as an alternative, the replacement of all three road bridges is being investigated and implemented.

 Morgan-Selwyn Street Floodway